miscer/treadmill-garbage-collector/report/report.md

 ## Allocation

+Allocation is very simple with the treadmill collector - it simply moves the `free` pointer to the next cell and returns the cell `free` pointed to originally.

+I implemented allocation as the `allocated` method in `Heap`.
+Besides modifying the `free` pointer, it also checks if there are other allocated cells (and the `bottom` pointer is set).
+If not, it sets `bottom` to the allocated cell, essentially painting it black.

+Before the cell is allocated, three things are checked:

+1. If there is less free cells than `scan_threshold` allows, scanning will start
+2. If scanning is in progress, some cells should be scanned
+3. If there is only one free cell left, the heap should be expanded

+The newly allocated cell is guaranteed to be black, since all of these operations run before the `free` pointer is modified.

+## Triggering scanning

+The collector needs to start scanning when it thinks it might run out of free cells before scanning is finished.
+If the mutator allocates cells faster than the collector can deallocate, the heap needs to be expanded, as described below.

+In this implementation the heuristic for determining the ideal time to start scanning is fairly simple - a threshold ratio of free and total cells can be set.
+If this threshold is passed, for example 20% of all cells are free, the collector will start scanning.

+This could be improved by having the collector observe the mutator's behaviour - for instance, if it's allocating often and generates a lot of garbage, scanning should begin early to avoid having to expand the heap.

+## Starting scanning

+## Scan cycle and step

+## Collecting

+## Expanding

+If the collector runs out of free cells, it needs to create more of them.
+The program simply does this when it is about to allocate the last free cell.

+A number of free cells is first created.
+This number can be configured by the mutator using the `expand_size` parameter.
+These cells are then inserted after the last free cell.

+These additional cells are never released, even if the mutator's memory requirements become lower after some time.
+To improve this, the collector could monitor the number of free cells and if it stays too high for some time, it could release some of them.

 ## Statistics

 As the collector allocates and frees cells, it maintains the number of free, scanned and total cells - `num_free`, `num_scanned`, `num_total`.